GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

   - Basic Repository for understanding the Registers present in Blue Pill Module
   - Created basic source files to use Registers for controlling purpose
   - Boot Process:
-      - 1. Power ON
+      - Power ON
-      - 2. Stack Pointer (SP) points to the top of SRAM (Vector Table Offset: 0x00)
+      - Stack Pointer (SP) points to the top of SRAM (Vector Table Offset: 0x00)
-      - 3. Reset_Handler is called (Vector Table Offset: 0x01)
+      - Reset_Handler is called (Vector Table Offset: 0x01)
-         - (a) Copy ".data" section from FLASH to SRAM (.data referes to initialised variables)
+         - Copy ".data" section from FLASH to SRAM (.data referes to initialised variables)
-         - (b) Initilise ".bss" section to 0 (.bss referes to uninitialised variables)
+         - Initilise ".bss" section to 0 (.bss referes to uninitialised variables)
-         - (c) Main function is called
+         - Main function is called
   - `Projects/Template` is the template which can be used as base while creating New Project

 ## Repository Structure